gklyne/annalist/notes/auth-notes.md

 => collection as security realm

 https://github.com/litl/rauth seems to be the favoured Python implementation of Oauth 2 (and 1?)

-## OAUTH2 resources

-"Ryan Boyd’s Getting Started with OAuth 2.0 (O’Reilly) for a readable, detailed explanation of OAuth 2.0."

 ## UMA notes